• Skip to primary navigation

 mixing wet ingredients for cookie butter cookie dough

-Fold in flour, baking powder, baking soda, salt, and Biscoff cookie crumbs with a spatula until a soft dough forms.
+Fold in the flour, baking powder, baking soda, salt, and crushed Biscoff cookies just until a soft dough forms.

 bowl with Biscoff cookie dough ready to bake